 - Is it ever safe to stop taking any of these medicines on my own?

-What to ask your doctor about your heart attack
+What to ask your provider about your heart attack

 - Angina - discharge